dotnet/AspNetCore.Docs/aspnetcore/tutorials/Microsoft.dotnet-openapi.md

 ## Remove

 Removes the OpenAPI reference matching the given filename from the *.csproj* file.
 When the OpenAPI reference is removed, clients won't be generated.
-Local *.json* and *yaml* files are deleted.
+Local *.json* and *.yaml* files are deleted.

 ### Options